acetic acid

 Importance

-Desirable hop-derived flavour note in some ales.
-Off-flavour formed during ageing of pale lager beers.
-Can also be found in fresh lager beer as a result of wort boiling practices.
+Onion flavour from dimethyl trisulphide is a desirable hop-derived flavour note in some ales.
+As an off-flavour it is formed during ageing in package of pale lager beers.
+It can also be found in fresh lager beer as a result of wort boiling practices (specifically, lack of boil vigour in all-malt worts).

 CAS registry number